mahirkabir/mahirkabir.github.io/_pages/about.md

   - /about.html
 ---

-I am a 5th year PhD student in the Department of Computer Science at [Virginia Tech](https://cs.vt.edu/).
+I am a final year PhD student in the Department of Computer Science at [Virginia Tech](https://cs.vt.edu/).
 I am advised by [Dr. Na Meng](https://people.cs.vt.edu/nm8247/).
 I have completed my B.Sc. in Computer Science and Engineerings from [Ahsanullah University of Science & Technology (AUST)](http://aust.edu/).

 My area of research is Software Engineering, and Software Security.
 I am currently working on helping developers maintain project configuration well, so that they face fewer run-time errors and security issues.
 I frequently use self-made external Domain Specific Language, Static Program Analysis, and optimized Algorithm & Data Structures to solve different research problems.